COLLEGE HILL HISTORY

 College Hill held services at the college, and for a time at Kendall Elementary School (which has since been demolished), until 1917, when a frame building was erected on the site where the church now stands at 7th and Columbia.
 Construction on the current 3-story brick Education Building began in 1950.
 The original building was demolished soon after, and worship services were held in the Fellowship Hall.
 The current brick sanctuary was dedicated in December, 1961.

 College Hill has a long and rich history of social justice ministry.
-Over the course of eight decades, the congregation has:
+Over the course of over a hundred years, the congregation has:

-• Affiliated itself with More Light Presbyterians in 2000 to reach out to the Lesbian, Gay, Bi-sexual, Transgender community (LGBT) for ordination equality within the denomination.
+- Affiliated itself with More Light Presbyterians in 2000 to reach out to the lesbian, gay, bisexual, transgender, queer or questioning, etc. (LGBTQ+) community for ordination equality within the denomination.

 And our legacy of openness, acceptance, and the freedom to explore what it means to be a person of faith in our time continues.
-Pastor Todd Freeman and the Rev. Don Roulet are among the founding members of the Progressive Religious Coalition of Tulsa, with College Hill hosting the Coalition’s 2nd-ever event in October of 2011.
-College Hill is becoming a leader in the Progressive Christian movement in Tulsa.
+Pastor Todd Freeman and the late Rev. Don Roulet were among the founding members of the Progressive Religious Coalition of Tulsa, with College Hill hosting the Coalition’s 2nd-ever event in October of 2011.
+College Hill continues to be a leader in the Progressive Christian movement in Tulsa.

-As we enter our 2nd hundred years of ministry, we give thanks for the strength and gifts of the “saints” of our church who went before us, and look forward to a future filled with opportunities for spiritual growth, radical compassion, and the promotion of justice for all of God’s children.
+As we are in our second hundred years of ministry, we give thanks for the strength and gifts of the “saints” of our church who went before us, and look forward to a future filled with opportunities for spiritual growth, radical compassion, and the promotion of justice for all of God’s children.